amithrc/RankLib/README.md

 # RankLib

-Create the ranklib by taking the run directory as input with Ground truth file
+Create the ranklib by taking the Run files directory as input with Ground truth file

 # CommandLine options